lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     to use the *add append* keyword.
 When doing so, the simulation box is initialized by the first *read_data* only, and the second *read_data* only imports additional atoms.

+..  container:: justify

+    The use of the *extra/x/per/atom* commands is only for memory allocation issue, and the *shift 25 0 0* applied to the polymer is there to recenter the polymer in the rectangular box.

+..  container:: justify

-    Let us create 2 groups to differentiate the PEG from the H2O:
+    Let us create 2 groups to differentiate the PEG from the H2O, by adding the following lines to *input.lammps*:

 ..  code-block:: lammps
-    :caption: *to be copied in mergePEGH2O/input.lammps*

     group H2O type 1 2
     group PEG type 3 4 5 6 7